D40G/qb-bbq/Readme.md

 ## Credits :

-- BerkieB for his qb-target.
 - Breadlord as this was his original idea and he gave me permission to do it instead.
 - Jason. for giving me some code to delete prop after use - Top Guy
+- Flash061 for his idea of buyable grills to place down
+- HunterMak98 for her images, names and descriptions
+- Toxmina for helping with images

 ## Insert into @qb-core/shared/items.lua